factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/testing.md

 Building up *projections* works on both API levels, low-level and Factus.
 However, to simplify development, the high-level Factus API has [explicit support for this concept]({{< ref "/usage/factus/projections/types">}}).
 {{% /alert %}}

+{{% alert title="fact vs. event" %}}
+This guide refers to a *fact* as the JSON based data structure which is handled by the low-level FactCast API.
+In contrast, an *event* is an abstraction of the Factus library which hides these details and uses Java POJOs instead.
+{{% /alert %}}

 ### Unit Tests

 *Projections* are best tested in isolation, ideally at the unit test level.